qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer
+  Input vector layer.

 ``Number of segment in circles`` [number]
-  Choose the number of segment for each circle
+  Choose the number of segment for each circle.

   Default: *72*